afresh1/OpenBSD-perl/UPDATING.md

     * as well as dont_rebuild_libperl.patch
 * At some point you won't get any better results and you will actually have to look at the logs and update patches.
+* You may need to regenerate Makefile.SH.
+You can do this by running regen/lib_cleanup.pl -v with the system perl after applying just the single patch you need to regen.
+  Pay attention to what *doesn't* stay the same and make sure there was a .orig for each of those files.
 * Once all the patches have been regenerated run the `update_unicore` script
 * Eventually everything will build and tests will pass.
 * After this, use `make_patched_perl` to build a patched perl directory